joshuajacobs2020/AWS-Comprehend-Bias-Project/Blog.md

 Gender was not a statistically significant predictor of sentiment scores in any of the phrase groups.
 Resultingly, there is little evidence of a gender bias in Comprehend.

 #### Comparison with Random Names Group
 Another way to better understand Comprehend's potential bias is to use our list of random names as a control group.
 It is possible that different names generate different sentiment scores solely due to random error.
-We can then compare the sentiment scores of the Democratic and Republican politicans with this collection of random names.
+We can then compare the sentiment scores of the Democratic and Republican politicans with this collection of random, non-partisan names.

 <table border="1" class="dataframe">
   <thead>